 While your organization may capture transactional data from every point in the buying journey, it’s time to think more broadly.
 For more valuable insights, you’ll want an integrated marketing tech solution that synthesizes structured and unstructured data from many sources into a single view of the entire customer lifecycle.
 In this way, you’ll be better equipped to understand how customers interact with your company across all channels (e.g., email, phone, print, social media, etc.), and which channels may be more profitable.

 With full visibility into the customer lifecycle, CMOs can identify numerous ways to segment customers to deliver the right offers at the right time.
 They can also more effectively partner with other lines of business on strategies to improve customer experience at every touch point.
+And CIOs will have visibility across those other groups to help create synergy within the company.

 Think like a CIO

 Once you understand your customer journey and have pinpointed opportunities to segment customers for targeted marketing, you can assess where marketing technology can make a bigger impact, such as driving lead generation or increasing revenue.
 That’s where the CMO really starts thinking like a CIO.
+And some companies that recognize this importance have created a new C-level role: the Chief Marketing Technologist.

 Collaborate with your IT partners to choose technology that will complement your strategy, rather than creating a strategy to suit your technology.
-For example, suppose you’re trying to increase engagement using video content –what’s the best channel for that strategy?
+For example, suppose you’re trying to increase engagement using video content–what’s the best channel for that strategy?
 Here are a few key considerations:

 • Plan for a comprehensive view by choosing technology that can aggregate and analyze structured and unstructured data from many different sources (e.g., transactions, registration data, call center transcripts, social media, surveys, etc.), and deliver insights in a single, integrated view.